Slow-growing hierarchy: Definition

 Here α[n] denotes the nth element of the fundamental sequence assigned to the limit ordinal α.

-The article on the Fast-growing hierarchy describes a standardized choice for fundamental sequence for all α < ε0.
+The article on the fast-growing hierarchy describes a standardized choice for fundamental sequence for all α < ε0.

+Example

 Relation to fast-growing hierarchy

 The slow-growing hierarchy grows much more slowly than the fast-growing hierarchy.
 Even gε0 is only equivalent to f3 and gα only attains the growth of fε0 (the first function that Peano arithmetic cannot prove total in the hierarchy) when α is the Bachmann–Howard ordinal.